 - Publish the podcast to different channels: Depending on how you start your podcast, you might have to manually submit your feed to sites so that it publishes it.
 Most get the feed (e.g. Overcast) from Apple so once you show up there, you will show up on other feeds.
 Keep in mind, you will need your RSS feed first or in other words, you must have podcast hosting.
 Note that a Podcast host/platform like Anchor does all of the setting up of podcast feeds automatically.

 Here’s some directories you might want to claim:

 Here’s what I use for my podcast:

-- Blue Yeti – I purchased this on Prime day I believe so it was around 30-40% of the regular cost.
+- Blue Yeti – I purchased this on Prime day I believe it was around 30-40% off the regular cost.
 I picked the Blue one simply because is my favorite color but I’ve only heard good things about this microphone and it has been very good for me.

 - Pop Filter

 - Sound Proofing: I haven’t implemented this yet but because I do my recording in my home office, I will implement it soon though.